-Our findings on the effects of maternal narratives build on previous studies of the mechanisms affecting the development of anxiety in two main ways.
-First, they bear on research on how information concerning threat is transmitted.
+ted.
 This issue has most often been addressed in relation to the first two of Rachman's key pathways to fear acquisition, namely direct conditioning and vicarious exposure (Rachman, 1977, 1991).
-A feature of research using narratives, however, is the potential that it offers to focus on the influence of verbal information transfer.
-This specific process has received relatively limited research attention, especially using naturalistic tasks, with most research combining both verbal and non-verbal behavioral information transfer in coding.
-The results of our study suggest, however, that verbal information transfer itself is an important route to consider in relation to children as young as four years.
+However, a feature of research using narratives is the potential that it offers to focus on the influence of verbal information transfer.
+This specific process has received relatively limited research attention, especially using naturalistic tasks, with most research combining both verbal and nonverbal behavioral information transfer in coding.
+The results of our study suggest, however, that verbal information transfer itself is an important route to consider in relation to children as young as 4 years.

-A second question raised by our findings is whether different narrative forms carry specific meaning-making functions, since in our study our two key narrative variables predicted different child outcomes.
-Thus, as noted above, where mothers had described school in terms conveying threat, children were at raised risk of having Social Anxiety Disorder; and where mothers had been less encouraging about school, children had more negative representations of starting school and higher levels of maternal and teacher reports of internalizing symptoms.
+Second, a question raised by our findings is whether different narrative forms carry specific meaning-making functions, since in our study our two key narrative variables predicted different child outcomes.
+Thus, as noted above, where mothers had described school in terms conveying threat, children were at raised risk of having SAnxD; where mothers had been less encouraging about school, children had more negative representations of starting school and higher levels of maternal and teacher reports of internalizing symptoms.
 This specificity of association requires replication.
-However, it is possible that the former feature of threat attribution, with its strong communication of there being something definite to be feared, may be particularly likely to set up child avoidance, a core feature of Social Anxiety Disorder.
-By contrast, where mothers were less encouraging, it was not that the child was told that there was something definite to fear, but rather that there was little in the mother's communication to make them feel enthusiastic, or feel that they would want to positively engage with the environment, and this may have underpinned a more general negativity.
-Further work on the effects of these different narrative forms on child understanding and adjustment would be a valuable line of investigation, as would research on non-verbal vocal communication, such as intonation and voice quality, which have also been implicated in the intergenerational transmission of affective disorder (in this case, depression, (Murray, Marwick, & Arteche, 2010)).
-More broadly, the extent to which particular dimensions of maternal narratives might be relevant to other psychiatric disorders is unknown.
-It is possible that the associations we found between maternal psychopathology and narrative style may be particularly readily identified in the case of social anxiety disorder, where the associated cognitions can be relatively clearly specified.
+However, it is possible that the former feature of threat attribution, with its strong communication of there being something definite to be feared, may be particularly likely to set up child avoidance, a core feature of SAnxD.
+By contrast, where mothers were less encouraging, it was not that the child was told that there was something definite to fear but rather that there was little in the mother's communication to make them feel enthusiastic, or feel that they would want to positively engage with the environment, and this may have underpinned a more general negativity.
+Further work on the effects of these different narrative forms on child understanding and adjustment would be a valuable line of investigation, as would research on nonverbal vocal communication, such as intonation and voice quality, which have also been implicated in the intergenerational transmission of affective disorder (in this case, depression; Murray, Marwick, & Arteche, 2010).
+The extent to which particular dimensions of maternal narratives might be relevant to other psychiatric disorders is unknown.
+It is possible that the associations we found between maternal psychopathology and narrative style may be particularly readily identified in the case of SAnxD, where the associated cognitions can be relatively clearly specified.
 Whether other parental disorders, like depression, might similarly entail systematic disturbances in narrative style requires investigation.

-In considering the richness of the material we obtained from the mothers' narratives about going to school, it is worth noting that we found the shared picture book methodology to be highly suitable for eliciting relevant maternal speech, and for allowing examination of how mothers construed and communicated their child's forthcoming experience.
+In considering the richness of the material we obtained from the mothers' narratives about going to school, it is worth noting that we found the shared picture book methodology to be highly suitable for eliciting relevant maternal speech and for allowing examination of how mothers construed and communicated their child's forthcoming experience.
 Picture book sharing may have an advantage over less structured observational frames in that it affords some constraint on the focus of speech, through selection of the material, while at the same time providing sufficient prompt material to ensure a sizeable corpus of data.
-It is, moreover, a medium frequently used by parents to engage with their children, and is therefore one with which children are familiar and comfortable.
+It is, moreover, a medium frequently used by parents to engage with their children and is therefore one with which children are familiar and comfortable.